prajitdas/SPrivacy/docs/README.txt

 bare_conf.tex          - A bare bones starter file for conference papers.

-bare_jrnl.tex          - A bare bones starter file for journal papers.

-bare_jrnl_compsoc.tex  - A bare bones starter file for Computer Society
-                         journal papers.

-bare_adv.tex           - A bare bones starter file showing advanced
-                         techniques such as conditional compilation,
-                         hyperlinks, PDF thumbnails, etc. The illustrated
-                         format is for a Computer Society journal paper.

 ***************************************************************************
 Legal Notice:
 This code is offered as-is without any warranty either expressed or